-The vestibular system is one of our senses.
-Centered in the inner ear, the vestibular system is triggered when we change the position of our heads.
+Centered in the inner ear, the vestibular system, one of our senses, is triggered when we change the position of our heads.
 Moving the head in any direction activates the vestibular receptors and sends information which helps our brain to know where we are in space and how we are moving.

 Why is the vestibular system important?